The Combinatorial Multi-Round Ascending Auction: Introduction

-The second insight is that truthful additional bids can restore efficiency.
-Consider clock-truthful bidding when bidders have increasing marginal values.
-Bidders demand the maximum capped quantity until they are indifferent between winning it and winning nothing; they drop demand to zero.
-Hence, during the auction they did not express any marginal values between zero and the maximum allowed quantity; the auction ends with excess supply.
-However, under CMRA-truthful bidding bidders use the additional bids to report their marginal values for quantities they never bid on in the clock auction, leading to the efficient allocation.
-Theorems~\ref{theorem:truthful-decreasing-marginal-values} and \ref{theorem:truthful-non-decreasing-marginal-values} show that CMRA-truthful bidding leads to the efficient allocation irrespective of bidders having increasing or decreasing marginal values.
+We begin by analyzing non-strategic bidding in a general model of the CMRA with arbitrary numbers of bidders and (divisible or indivisible) goods.
+We focus on a version of ``truthful'' bidding which was also explicitly proposed by the auction designers \citep{dotecon2016proposal}.
+Specifically, we consider the bidding strategy (which we call \emph{CMRA-truthful} bidding) in which each bidder's headline demand is a myopically optimal bundle at the current clock prices and each additional bid is set to make the bidder indifferent between winning the package with that bid and winning the headline demand at clock prices.

+Our first main result (Theorem~\ref{prop:CMRA truthful}) shows that CMRA-truthful bidding leads to an efficient allocation irrespective of the bidders' preferences and even in settings where a competitive equilibrium is not guaranteed to exist (e.g., in the presence of non-convex preferences).
+Additional bids play a key role in ensuring the efficiency of CMRA-truthful bidding: using truthful headline demands without additional bids (what we call \emph{clock-truthful} bidding) can fail to guide the CMRA to an efficient outcome.
+However, the presence of truthful additional bids in CMRA-truthful bidding causes the CMRA to terminate before reaching (linear) market-clearing prices thereby yielding lower revenue than in the competitive equilibrium outcome (Proposition~\ref{prop:revenue-competitive-equ}).

+Our remaining results concern strategic bidding in the CMRA.
+To analyze strategic bidding, we turn to a simpler model of two bidders and a single divisible good (cf. \citet{levin2016properties}) in order to cleanly isolate key incentives.
+Bidders' marginal utilities for the good can be decreasing (capturing substitutes) or non-decreasing (capturing independent goods or complements).
+We allow for caps, which are common in spectrum auctions.
+Thus, no single bidder is allowed to win the entire supply.
+Our focus is on ex-post equilibria in ``proxy'' strategies, i.e., bidders delegate bidding to a proxy agent that bids only according to prevailing prices without taking into account the actions of other bidders \citep{ausubel2002ascending}.

-Next, we turn to the strategic incentives.
-Clock-truthful bidding is never an equilibrium: with decreasing marginal values, bidders have demand reduction incentives as in other multi-unit auctions \citep{ausubel2014demand} and with increasing marginal values the weaker bidder has an incentive to close the auction early by bidding on the units left over by the stronger bidder (who bids up to her cap).
-CMRA-truthful bidding is also not an equilibrium with decreasing marginal values due to a free-riding and threshold problem (Theorem~\ref{theorem:noeqm}).
+When marginal values are non-decreasing, CMRA-truthful bidding is an ex-post equilibrium when the bidders' caps are exactly symmetric.
+(This continues to be the case with any number of bidders.)
+With (arbitrarily small) asymmetries in the bidders' caps, however, CMRA-truthful bidding is no longer an equilibrium (Theorem~\ref{theorem:increasing-MV-CMRA-truthful-expost}).
+CMRA-truthful bidding is not an equilibrium with decreasing marginal values due to free-riding and a threshold problem (Proposition~\ref{theorem:noeqm}).
+Moreover, clock-truthful bidding is never an equilibrium: with decreasing marginal values, bidders have demand reduction incentives as in other multi-unit auctions \citep{ausubel2014demand} and with non-decreasing marginal values the weaker bidder has an incentive to close the auction early by bidding on the units ``left over'' by the stronger bidder.